Ayushmess31/system-design-primer/solutions/system_design/query_cache/README.md

 ## Additional talking points

-> Additional topics to dive into, depending on the problem scope and time remaining.
+> Additional topics to dive into, depending on the problem sco
+> pe and time remaining.

 ### SQL scaling patterns